mesosphere/marathon-lb/README.md

     The ACL that glues a backend to the corresponding virtual host of the HAPROXY_HTTP_FRONTEND_HEAD.

+  HAPROXY_HTTP_FRONTEND_ACL_ONLY
+    Define the ACL matching a particular hostname, but unlike HAPROXY_HTTP_FRONTEND_ACL, only do the ACL portion.
+Does not glue the ACL to the backend.
+This is useful only in the case of multiple vhosts routing to the same backend

+  HAPROXY_HTTP_FRONTEND_ROUTING_ONLY
+    This is the counterpart to HAPROXY_HTTP_FRONTEND_ACL_ONLY which glues the acl name to the appropriate backend.

   HAPROXY_HTTP_FRONTEND_APPID_ACL
     The ACL that glues a backend to the corresponding app of the HAPROXY_HTTP_FRONTEND_APPID_HEAD.